truid-app/client-integration/docs/oauth2/app-with-backend.md

 ## Overview

-The goal of this integration flow is to give a service backend access to user data from TruID.
+The goal of this integration flow is to give a service backend access to user data from Truid.
 The user is interacting with the service using an app.

-This flow uses the OAuth2 Authorization Code Grant with the PKCE extension to allow the user to authorize the backend to access the TruID API to fetch data about the user.
+This flow uses the OAuth2 Authorization Code Grant with the PKCE extension to allow the user to authorize the backend to access the Truid API to fetch data about the user.

-Documentation about different TruID flows:
+Documentation about different Truid flows:
 - TBD: Link to documentation about confirm-signup, single transaction, login, ...

 Standards: